 Principal Investigator(s): Birdsall, William C.

 These data are available only to users at ICPSR member institutions.
-You will be asked to log in prior to downloading the data.
+Because you are not logged in, we cannot verify that you will be able to download the data.

-This study was originally provided by ICPSR.
+This study is provided by ICPSR.
 ICPSR provides leadership and training in data access, curation, and methods of analysis for a diverse and expanding social science research community.

 Birdsall, William C. Detroit Area Study, 1988: Perspectives on the Care of the Elderly.
 ICPSR06411-v1.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 1995. doi:10.3886/ICPSR06411.v1

 Scope of Study

 Date of Collection:

 Universe: Adults 21 years and older in the Michigan counties of Wayne, Oakland, and Macomb.

 Sample: The statistically random sample was drawn from households in the city of Detroit and the surrounding counties.